 Community Councils and Community Led Action Plan Steering Groups: These local organisations link in to the formal Community Planning Partnership via the four representatives on the Community Planning Partnership Board, and also have broader links in to the work of the partnership, primarily through East Ayrshire Council’s Vibrant Communities Service.

-Residents’ Survey: East Ayrshire Community Planning Residents’ Surveys are undertaken at approximately three year intervals to build information on the demographics of the East Ayrshire population; to develop an increased understanding of local priorities and views of residents on public service provision/satisfaction; and to inform performance measurement and reporting in respect of Community Planning and the associated Single Outcome Agreement.
+East Ayrshire Community Planning Residents’ Surveys are undertaken at approximately three year intervals to build information on the demographics of the East Ayrshire population; to develop an increased understanding of local priorities and views of residents on public service provision/satisfaction; and to inform performance measurement and reporting in respect of Community Planning and the associated Local Outcomes Improvement Plan.